UdaySagar25/scala-spark/articleFiles/stringOps.md

 ```

 ### Summary
-In this article, we have covered the basic String operations in a spark dataframe.
-We have covered functions under basic string functions,
+- In this article, we have covered the String operations in a spark dataframe.
-substring methods and string concatenation.
-These methods help us clean the data which will further help us with proper analysis.
+- We have covered basic functions string functions, substring methods and string concatenation.
+- These methods help us clean the data which will further help us with proper analysis.

 ### References
 - [String Functions](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/functions.html#string-functions)